Flashcards in Particles Deck (60):

 What is each particle-antiparticle pair produced from?

--Each particle-antiparticle pari is produced from a single photon
+-Each particle-antiparticle pair is produced from a single photon

 1. Energy that gets converted into matter and antimatter is in the from of a photon